mattludwigs/kite/README.md

 # Kite

-Example web server in Reason.
+Example web server in Reason that compiles to the Ocaml native backend.

 Super early development, and right now used for learning ReasonML and trying things out.